benjaminhuanghuang/vue-study/_Books/Testing Vue.js Application/02-first test.md

   },
 ```

-Vue component, it’s just an object (or function) with a
-render function and some properties.
+Vue component, it’s just an object (or function) with a render function and some properties.

+## Folder structure
+src
+  api
+  components
+  views  : top-level component, used with vue router

+##  Vue test API
 ```js
 import Item from '../Item.vue' import Vue from 'vue'